 - Finely grate the zest from 1 orange and add to the dry ingredients

-- Finely chop the cranberries and add to the bowl (leaving 2 tsp out for garnish)
+- Finely chop the cranberries and add to the bowl (leaving 2 teaspoon out for garnish)

 - Melt the butter.
-Mix with the egg, buttermilk & 1 tbsp milk.
+Mix with the egg, buttermilk & 1 tablespoon milk.
 Pour into the dry ingredients.
-Using a wooden spoon mix until just combined - do not over stir
+Using a wooden spoon mix until just combined – do not over stir

-- Add the additional 1 tbsp milk if you think the mixture is too thick (flours vary).
+- Add the additional 1 tablespoon milk if you think the mixture is too thick (flours vary).
 You are aiming for a loose but not runny batter (think cake batter consistency)

 - Peel the oranges and slice each one into 4-5 thick rounds